Blendify/blender-bugtracker-canned-responses/responses.md

 However this is not a bug report we can handle usefully.

-closing.
+Closing.

 ---- SELECTION FSAA

-There are known problems with some graphics cards when using Multisampling, also called FSAA or Fullscreen Anti-Aliasing,
+There are known problems with some graphics cards when using Multisampling, also called FSAA or Fullscreen Anti-Aliasing.

-This is a Blender preference you can disable:
+This can be disabled in the User Preferences:

   User Preferences -> System -> Window Draw Method -> (Set to 'No Multi-Sample')